eslint/eslint/docs/user-guide/configuring.md

 ## Specifying File extensions to Lint

 Currently the sole method for telling ESLint which file extensions to lint is by specifying a comma separated list of extensions using the [`--ext`](./command-line-interface#ext) command line option.
+Note this flag only takes effect in conjunction with directories, and will be ignored if used with filenames or glob patterns.

 ## Ignoring Files and Directories